icerpc/icerpc-docs/pages/icerpc/customization/multiplexed-transport.md

 description: Learn about multiplexed transports and how IceRPC uses them.
 ---

-A multiplexed transport is an abstraction that provides multiplexed communication between a client and server using several streams.
-[QUIC][quic] or [Slic][slic] are multiplexed transports supported by IceRPC.
+A multiplexed transport is an abstraction that provides multiplexed communications between a client and server using several streams.
+[QUIC][quic] and [Slic][slic] are multiplexed transports provided by IceRPC.

-This abstraction allows writing custom multiplexed transports.
+The multiplexed transport abstraction allows writing custom multiplexed transports.
 Such custom transports need to conform to a number of requirements which are documented on this page.

 IceRPC uses multiplexed transports for the implementation of the [icerpc protocol][icerpc-protocol].